Many or all companies we feature compensate us. Compensation and editorial

 How soon can I refinance my car loan?

-You generally need to wait at least two to three months to refinance your car loan—enough time for your title to fully transfer.
-The most important thing is that you refinance when it makes sense for you financially or when market rates have dropped enough to reduce your long-term costs.
+You often need to wait at least two to three months to refinance your car loan—enough time for your title to transfer.
+Consider waiting to refinance when it makes financial sense for you or when market rates have dropped enough to reduce your long-term costs.

 Can I lower my payment without refinancing?

-If your lender is willing, they can extend your term and lower your payments without requiring a full refinance.
+If your lender is willing, it might extend your term and lower your payments without requiring a full refinance.
 This is called a loan modification.

 Can I refinance a car loan with bad credit?

-It may be possible, but it probably would not work in your favor.
-A lower credit score would mean a higher interest rate and higher costs in the long run.
+It’s possible to refinance with bad credit, but it might not work in your favor.
+A lower credit score generally means higher interest rates and higher costs in the long run.

 Will refinancing hurt my credit?